What is a dental implant?

 How do I know if I am a candidate for Dental Implants?

-Dental implants are considered one of the best options for people with good oral health who have lost a tooth or teeth due to gum disease, injury or an accident.
+Dental implants are considered one of the best options as replacement teeth for people with good oral health who have lost a tooth or teeth due to gum disease, injury or an accident.
 To learn more call our office to schedule your no obligation consultation.

 What if I don’t have enough bone for Dental Implants?